In the Badger State, divided over and baffled by Obamacare

 None were aware that the law has saved Wisconsin Medicare recipients $84 million on prescription drugs since 2010; or that insurance companies are now banned from dropping people when they get sick; or that Wisconsonites got $10.4 million in insurance refunds because companies must now spend 80 percent of healthcare premiums on care.

 "What does Obamacare do?" asked Jennifer Lorenz, a nurse at Beloit Memorial Hospital, genuinely puzzled.
 "I don't know the specifics."
-An Obama supporter, she was nonetheless unsure if she favors the law.
+An Obama supporter, she was nonetheless unsure if she favours the law.

 A few Beloiters were aware that Obamacare would require all Americans to have insurance - the so-called individual mandate.
 In the Reuters/Ipsos national survey, when questions detailing the law's specifics were posed, that so-called individual mandate was the only provision with less than majority backing.
 Asked about "requiring all U.S. residents to own health insurance," 40 percent agreed, 36 percent disagreed and 23 percent were undecided.